HathorNetwork/hathor-wallet-headless/ATOMIC_SWAP.md

 ## Description

 An atomic-swap transaction is a transaction with multiple tokens and inputs from different wallets.
-The atomic-swap process is how participants can safely coordinate the content and signing of the transaction.
+The atomic-swap process is how participants can safely coordinate the content and signing of a transaction.

 ## Atomic-swap process